Home/Energy and Power/Oil and Gas/South Korea LNG bunkering Market

 Market Drivers

 • Government Support for LNG as a Transitional Marine Fuel: Policy direction defines fuel transition pathways within South Korea’s maritime sector.
 Demand is increasing as authorities are promoting LNG adoption to reduce emissions in shipping.
+According to the Korean government, the demand for LNG bunkering in South Korea is expected to grow from 60,000 metric tons in 2024 to 700,000 metric tones in 2025 and to roughly 1.4 million metric tons by 2030.
 Conventional fuels create environmental and regulatory challenges in international trade routes.
 Policymakers are supporting LNG through incentives and regulatory frameworks.
 LNG adoption strengthens as a compliance-driven transitional fuel.

 • Integration with Global Shipping Routes and Contracts: Trade dynamics define LNG bunkering demand across South Korean ports.
 Demand is increasing as international shipping routes connected to Korean ports require compliant fuel solutions.
 Global shipping companies prioritize LNG-ready vessels for long-haul operations.
 Operators are aligning bunkering services with international shipping contracts.
 LNG demand stabilizes within globally connected maritime trade networks.